Journal

 11- Website Not Optimized for Mobile

 We all know that optimizing websites for mobile interfaces is necessary today.
-Strategies like mobile-first design have helped designers and mobile app developers make websites that are well-optimized on any device.
-When a website is not mobile-friendly, it can be challenging to navigate since the text and images are too small to read or need a lot of scrolling and zooming.
+Mobile-first design helps teams make websites that are usable on smaller screens before adding more desktop complexity.
+When a website is not mobile-friendly, it can be challenging to navigate because the text and images are too small to read or need a lot of scrolling and zooming.
 Users may become irritated by this and leave the site in favor of another that is more mobile-friendly.

 A website should have a responsive design that adapts to various screen sizes and orientations in order to be mobile-optimized.
 Also, the website should be created with touch-based interactions in mind, including menus and buttons that are large and simple to tap on touch screens.
 Any forms or other interactive features should be created with mobile users in mind, and images and videos should be optimized for mobile devices to ensure quick loading times.